microsoft/ai-agents-for-beginners/09-metacognition/README.md

 After completing this lesson, you will have an understanding about:
 * Understand the implications of reasoning loop in agent definition
 * Use planning and evaluation techniques to help self correcting
-* Create your own agents that is able to manipulate code to accomplish tasks
+* Create your own agents that are able to manipulate code to accomplish tasks

 ## Introduction to Metacognition
 Metacognition refers to the higher-order cognitive processes that involve thinking about one’s own thinking.
 This will take our agent design to a deeper level as we now need a little bit more context.